nicoglennon/nico-md/projects/index.md

 **[Felist](http://feli.st)** is a minimal organizer.
 I hated having to decide between a bunch of todo-list apps that were complete overkills for what I needed (I even [wrote a semi-popular post](https://medium.com/the-mission/searching-for-the-perfect-to-do-list-app-934a04f6328) about).
 So here's a sleek & minimal app to save you and me from todo-list oblivion.

+## 📚 Tutoring

+I'm one of the top programming tutors on [Wyzant](https://www.wyzant.com)!
+I'm the top search result for HTML, JavaScript, Ruby, etc. I even got my own URL: [wyzant.com/tutors/nico](https://wyzant.com/tutors/nico).

+I love to learn different technologies by getting involved in other people's pet projects.
+If you're interested, email me at **hi@nico.gl** for more info.

 ---

 [← Back](/)